marklogic/marklogic-docker/README.md

 ### How to use Docker Secrets with Docker Stack

-1. Run below to initialize swarm setup:
+1. Run this command to initialize the swarm setup:

 ```
   $docker swarm init
 ```
-2. Create secrets using the below commands:
+2. Create secrets using the following commands:
- - Create mldb_admin_username_v1.txt file to add mldb_admin_username_v1 secret for admin username using the following command:
+ - Create mldb_admin_username_v1.txt file to add the mldb_admin_username_v1 secret for the admin username using the following command:
 ```
   $docker secret create mldb_admin_username_v1 mldb_admin_username_v1.txt
 ```
-  - Create mldb_admin_password_v1.txt file to add mldb_admin_password_v1 secret for admin password using the following command:
+  - Create mldb_admin_password_v1.txt file to add the mldb_admin_password_v1 secret for the admin password using the following command:
 ```
 $docker secret create mldb_admin_password_v1 mldb_admin_password_v1.txt
 ```
-3. Create marklogic-multi-centos.yml using below:
+3. Create marklogic-multi-centos.yaml using below:
 ```
 version: '3.6'
 services: